mtelvers/tunbury/_posts/2025-07-24-tarides-website.md

 I tried to split the build by creating a .opam file which contained just `ocaml` and `cmarkit`, but this meant running `dune pkg lock` a second time, and that caused me to run straight into [issue #11644](https://github.com/ocaml/dune/issues/11644).

 Perhaps I can patch `hilite` to make Dune Package Management deal with it as opam does?
 Jon commented earlier that `cmarkit` is listed as a `with-test` dependency. opam would use it if it were present, but perhaps Dune Package Management needs to be explicitly told that it can?
-I will add `cmarkit` as an optional dependency - I added `mdx` as well for good measure.
+I will add `cmarkit` as an optional dependency.

 ```
 depends: [